chorscroft/zalpha/paper/paper.md

 When a selective sweep occurs, the locus under selection becomes more frequent in the population, as individuals possessing the beneficial allele are more likely to survive and reproduce.
 When this happens, variants nearby the selected locus will also sweep, a phenomenon known as “hitchhiking” [@Maynard:1974].
 This creates a region of the genome that is highly correlated.
 Eventually recombination will erode away these correlations.

-`zalpha` allows the user to apply a range of statistics to phased genetic data. \autoref{fig:Figure1}B shows a target locus with a window, the size of which is set by the user, centred on the locus.
+`zalpha` allows the user to apply a range of statistics to genetic data. \autoref{fig:Figure1}B shows a target locus with a window, the size of which is set by the user, centred on the locus.
 Any SNPs either side that fall within the window to the left and right of the target locus are contained within sets L and R respectively.
 The statistic $Z_{\alpha}$, after which the package is named, is defined as:
 \begin{equation}\label{eq:Zalpha}
 {Z_{\alpha}=\frac{{|L| \choose 2}^{-1}\sum_{i,j \in L}r^2_{i,j} + {|R| \choose 2}^{-1}\sum_{i,j \in L}r^2_{i,j}}{2}}
 \end{equation}